Environmental Justice Boot Camp: Theory and Methods to Study Environmental Health Disparities

 Subscribe for updates on registration and scholarship dates, deadlines, and announcements.

 Summer 2024 dates: Hybrid training (In-person at the Harvard T.H.
-Chan School of Public Health in Boston, MA and simultaneous livestream for remote attendees) Dates TBD; 9am EDT - ~5pm EDT.
+Chan School of Public Health, 677 Huntington Ave, Boston, MA and simultaneous livestream for remote attendees) August 15-16; 9am EDT - ~5pm EDT.